 - Business address, phone, fax and email address

 - Home address, phone, fax and email address

 Personal information collected by the CAG is used:

 - to send members information directly related to their membership, such as Annual General Meetings & related notices, and requests for annual membership fees

-- to administer the benefits of membership, such as the free subscription to the Canadian Journal of Gastroenterology & notices of available research awards, educational opportunities, meetings & research surveys
+- to administer the benefits of membership, such as free journal subscriptions, notices of available research awards, educational opportunities, meetings & research surveys

 - to include in a database available only to other CAG members for the purpose of finding colleagues (you may opt not to have your information used for this purpose).